Fuel Tech Experts Blog FAQ

 General Vehicle Maintenance

-If you’re completely disillusioned with magic fuel pills, magnets, and other fuel-saving devices that didn’t work (as expected) or the miles per gallon (MPG) on your vehicle has dramatically reduced, don’t lose hope.
+If you’re completely disillusioned with magic fuel pills, magnets, and other fuel-saving devices that didn’t work (as expected) or the miles per gallon (MPG) on your vehicle have dramatically reduced, don’t lose hope.
 Vehicle maintenance plays a crucial role in fuel economy.
 This is basic but valuable information.

 Firstly, check your tire pressure.
 They should be at the correct pressure for your vehicle, assuming you are using the recommended size wheels and tyres.

 Ensure your vehicle is regularly serviced.
 You would be surprised by the difference a clean air filter and quality oil will make.
-It also is possible to change the oil for a lower viscosity, which helps reduce “drag” on the moving components, but this should not be done to the detriment of engine protection, which is the primary function of the oil.
+It is also possible to change the oil for a lower viscosity, which helps reduce “drag” on the moving components, but this should not be done to the detriment of engine protection, which is the primary function of the oil.

 Engine Cleaning